Nukme/Multishot/README.md

 # Multishot Fan Update
-**Multishot Fan Update&** is a WoW addon which could automatically take screenshots under various customizable conditions.
+**Multishot Fan Update** is a WoW addon which could automatically take screenshots under various customizable conditions.

 Use command `/multishot` in game to open the configuration panel.